Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 • An intuitive UI that lightens the load on big migration projects with mailbox migrations that just work.

-• Simple copy selections for all mailboxes or custom groupings so you can customize your migrations as you see fit.
+• Copy all mailboxes or custom groupings so you can customize your migrations as you see fit.

 • A post-migration report that delivers the results of your migration for analysis and adjustments.

-• Easy planning for a sequenced migration with date-frames that enable you to bring over only what you need with filters that will copy 3 or 6 months of messages or set your custom timeframe.
+• Plan smart with filters to bring over just what you need—like the last 3 or 6 months of messages, or your own custom timeframe.

 Explore more of ShareGate’s tenant-to-tenant mailbox migration feature: Features and how-to steps